 Find out your rights if you rent your home from from a private landlord or letting agency.

-This page contains information for people living in bedsits, flats, lodgings, shared houses, hostels and bed and breakfast accommodation.
-All of these types of housing are known as houses in multiple occupation or HMOs.
+For people in shared flats, lodgings, shared houses, hostels and bed & breakfast accommodation.
+Many of these are houses in multiple occupation or HMOs.

-Common law tenancies are not regulated by specific laws.
+Common law tenancies sometimes known as Non-assured tenancies are not regulated by specific laws.
 Your rights depend mainly on your tenancy agreement.
 Check who has common law tenancy rights and what those rights are.

 People who share accommodation with their landlord have different rights to those who rent separate property.
 This page explains who has a resident landlord and what your rights are if you share with your landlord.